Income distribution: Trends

 As of 2018, Albania has the smallest gap in wealth distribution with Zimbabwe having the largest gap in wealth distribution.

-These trends underscore the complexity of income distribution as a global challenge.
-While the specifics can vary greatly by region and country, the common themes of technological change, globalization, policy choices, and demographic shifts play pivotal roles in shaping the dynamics of income inequality worldwide.
-Addressing these issues requires a nuanced understanding of both global trends and local contexts, as well as coordinated efforts across multiple sectors of society.
+A 2025 study by BuchhaltungsButler and DataPulse Research estimated the annual net household income required for a household to belong to the top 10 percent of the income distribution in European countries, using data from Eurostat (EU-SILC 2024).
+The highest estimated threshold was recorded in Luxembourg, where a household required an annual net income of approximately €175,000 to fall within the top income decile.
+Other countries with comparatively high thresholds included Norway (about €133,000), Denmark (around €121,000), Austria (approximately €113,000), and Ireland (about €112,000).
+Lower thresholds were observed in southern and eastern Europe.
+For example, a household needed an estimated €70,000 in Italy and €67,000 in Spain to reach the top 10 percent.
+In Poland, the threshold was approximately €38,600, while in Greece it was around €32,900.
+The lowest estimated figures among the countries examined were reported for Bulgaria (about €21,900) and Turkey (approximately €19,300).

 Income distribution in different countries

 Japan

 Despite these issues, Japan's Gini coefficient—a measure of income inequality—remains lower than in many OECD countries.
 Still, the relative poverty rate highlights significant economic hardship among certain population segments.
 The government has responded with policies aimed at converting non-regular positions to regular ones, increasing the minimum wage, and enhancing social security for low-income families.